 The immediate monetary cost of downtime isn’t the only cost your business will face.
 In some cases, downtime can have far-reaching implications that may leave you struggling to restore your business, especially if it was down for a long period of time.

-Many customers will choose to take their business elsewhere.
 Some customers need to make immediate decisions with regards to their purchase.
 If they aren’t able to make an immediate purchase from your company, they’ll make it from another one.
 Unfortunately, customers are often also creatures of habit: if they are satisfied with their purchase from a new company, they may choose to turn to that company, rather than yours, for their future needs.

-Regular downtime may cause even loyal customers to leave.
 Customer prioritise customer service and convenience over quality products and even cost savings.
 If you’re struggling with downtime on a regular basis due to poorly maintained systems and other challenges, you may find your customers leaving to go to your competitors.

-Downtime may cost you a customer’s lifetime value, not just a single purchase.
 Customers who are unable to shop at your business for their current purchase may choose not to turn to your business for their future needs.
 If they’re satisfied with the company they do use, they’ll be unlikely to come back – and that means they’ll recommend other businesses to their friends and family members, too.

 The true cost of downtime may be impossible to define.
 Fortunately, downtime doesn’t have to be inevitable for your business!